codacy20/backEnd/README.md

 Create another Library - Call it "Jersey" - Add the .jars in the lib/Jersey folder

+Add a Library already in netbeans for MYSQL

 Now go to Tools -> Servers

 Add a new server - Call it "Apache Tomcat or TomEE"